The Red List of Trains in Japan

 Current Operations & Future Prospects

-The 115 series trains are currently operational on the JR West and Shinano Railway networks.
-Those on the JR Central and Izukyu networks have been withdrawn by 2008, while others used by JR East retired in 2022.
+The 115 series trains are currently operational only on the JR West and Shinano Railway networks.
+Those on the JR Central and Izukyu networks have been withdrawn by 2008, while others used by JR East retired by 2022.

 JR West uses them in Okayama and Yamaguchi areas, mostly on the San-yo Main Line as well as the Ako, Hakubi and Uno Lines.
 There are also limited services on the Fukuen and San-in Lines.
 The company has been replacing them with 227 series, and the number of the 115 series is dramatically declining.
-In addition, many units are used on the San-yo Main Line in the Yamaguchi area, where brand new trains will be introduced in around 2027.
+There are still quite a few units in Yamaguchi, but the 227 series will be introduced there as well from 2026.

 Photos